tattle-made/Uli/browser-extension/plugin/scripts/2023-12-21-slur-metadata/README.md

 Category 3
 Category 4
 ```
+You can read more about the meaning of the columns in the [annotation guideline.](https://docs.google.com/document/d/18H4TlLFB2GXK054oMj1uXVJ2OCFW08Gi/edit?usp=sharing&ouid=100772559308834836610&rtpof=true&sd=true)

 The `Slur Word` column contains all the slur words.
 The `Annotator ID` contains the id for the contributor who annotated that slur, this ID is annynomized.
 All the other columns are metadata fields for the slur, a detailed explanation about them can be found in the `annotations guideline`.